CCDirectLink/ccbot/doc/EMOTES.md

 They use the settings `emotes` (string array, emote references) and `emote-<name>` (string, emote)

+Note: For local settings, the `emotes` array is automatically maintained.

 The NSFW control setting causes all emotes from that guild to be hidden outside of NSFW contexts.